christophknabe/akka-crawl/README.md

 Then it starts the `CrawlerManager` by sending him a `ScanPage` message for the start URI.
 The `CrawlerManager` tries to get each page by a `Crawler` actor-per-request, lets it scan for URIs and send himself further `ScanPage` messages.
 Each successfully scanned page gets registered by the `CrawlerManager` actor into its `archive`.
-On message `PrintFinalStatistics` it will halt to scan pages, print a final statistics, and terminate the actor system.
+On message `PrintScanSummary` it will halt to scan pages, print a summary of successful page scans, and change to `finish` behavior.

-The priority of the `PrintFinalStatistics` message over `ScanPage` message types is achieved by an `UnboundedControlAwareMailbox` for the manager actor.
+The priority of the `PrintScanSummary` message over `ScanPage` message types is achieved by an `UnboundedControlAwareMailbox` for the manager actor.

+In the `finish` behavior the `CrawlerManager` actor will print all unprocessed commands, as well as all tried, but not successfully scanned pages.
+Then it will terminate the actor system.

-A Reactive Stream is used when scanning a web page, as the page could be very long.
+`Crawler`uses a Reactive Stream when scanning a web page, as the page could be very long.
 This occurs in method `Crawler.receive` in the first `case` branch by `entity.dataBytes`.

 ### Crawl Results ###